 For most of us seeing the Northern Lights in action is a magical experience.
 The enchanting dance of green, yellow and purple lights across the night sky is near indescribable.
-No wonder then that the Northern Lights are one of the most photographed natural phenomena in the world.
+No wonder then that the are one of the most photographed natural phenomena in the world.
 We need pictures to be able to relive the magic whenever we want to.
-But the term “elusive” so often used in connection with the Aurora Borealis doesn’t just refer to the unpredictability of their appearance but also the difficulty in capturing them on film.
-Luckily there are photography experts who have gotten the art of it down to a T. Here are some of the best tips and tricks to help you get the best Northern Lights picture possible.
+But the term “elusive” so often used in connection with the doesn’t just refer to the unpredictability of their appearance but also the difficulty in capturing them on film.
+Luckily there are photography experts who have gotten the art of it down to a T. Here are some of the best tips and tricks to help you get the best picture possible.
 But don’t forget to put the camera away at some point and just enjoy the show!

 Gear and Technicalities